charford/CSCI511-Quotations/README.md

 not be saved, until the user presses Save.
 Fill in details for quote, then Save it.
 At this point, the data base is updated.

+Quotes can be sorted by clicking on the header of the table column that you'd like to sort by.
+For example, to sort by popularity, click the header Likes.

+In order for a Quote to increase in popularity, it must be "Liked."
+A user can like a Quote by clicking the Like button.
+This will increment the number of Likes for the Quote by 1, and refresh the display in the table.

 My Experiences
 =================================
 This was not my first time working with MySQL.
 I was however, a newbie when it